Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Results

+In this section, we describe measurements of all three components of the orthorhombic resistivity tensor as a function of temperature and applied stress.
+Electrical transport is highly sensitive to the opening of CDW gaps.
+These measurements show similar switching behavior as the ECE.
+Specifically, we show that a gap still opens in the strain-induced state, but at a different location on the Fermi surface, as would be expected from a CDW reorientation transition.

+Previous results\cite{Sinchenko2014,Walmsley2017} have established that the onset of the first and second CDWs, with wavevectors directed along the \textit{c-} and \aax{} respectively, invoke a larger change in $\rho_{aa}$ and $\rho_{cc}$ respectively.
+This seemingly counterintuitive result arises due to the variation of the Fermi velocity around the Fermi surface (FS), in conjunction with which sections of the FS are gapped at each CDW transition.
+In contrast, the longitudinal resistivity for currents running perpendicular to the Te planes, $\rho_{bb}$, is equally sensitive for both CDW transitions.
+Measurements of $\rho_{bb}$ for \er{} under \aax{} stress are presented in \cref{fig:rhobb}. \ti{} and \tii{} are identified as minima in the temperature derivative.

-\ti{} shows the same trend as evinced from elastocaloric measurements--a minimum for a small amount of tensile stress with increases on either side.
-The height of the resistivity bump below \ti{}, which is related to changes in the density of states the Fermi level due to the opening of the CDW gap, decreases only slightly.
-This indicates that despite the large change in behavior of the ECE signal under stress, a gap of similar magnitude appears to open regardless of the stress.
-Measurements of $\rho_{bb}$ alone, however, do not provide information on which sections of the quasi-2D Fermi surface become gapped.
+We find that \ti{} shows the same trend as ECE measurements--a weak minimum for small tensile stress.
+Combining the trend in \ti{} with the ECE and resistivity measurements, we can conclude that the sample undergoes a phase transition which reorients the CDW wavevector and gap.
+Specifically, the height of the resistivity increase below \ti{}, which is related to changes in the density of states at the Fermi level due to the opening of the CDW gap, decreases only slightly as stress increases.
+Due to the complex way in which the size, shape, and location of the CDW gap affects the electrical resistivity, the magnitude of the bump below \ti{} should not be taken as a quantitative measure of the CDW gap.
+However, the persistence of a sharp peak in the derivative of $\rho_{bb}$ suggests that a gap always opens somewhere on the quasi-2D FS.
+This suggests that the phase transition observed in ECE and in the trend of \ti{} is a reorientation of the CDW wavevector.

-As the tensile strain increases, we see that \tii{} decreases significantly, dropping $\approx$20~K for strains of 0.1\%.
+\tii{} decreases significantly as tensile strain increases, dropping $\approx$20~K for strains of 0.1\%.
 Simultaneously, the corresponding bump in resistivity decreases in magnitude as well.
 Unlike \ti{}, \tii{} decreases monotonically with increasing tensile strain.
-We attribute this to an unmeasured strain offset arising from mismatched thermal expansion between the Ti stress cell and the sample.
-The contraction of the sample on cooling relative to the stress cell implies that the sample has drifted toward positive tensile stress as the temperature decreased.
-The monotonic decrease in \tii{} suggests that the stress is, at these temperatures, beyond that required to realign the primary wavevector by 90\degree.
+We attribute this to an underestimate of the true tensile strain arising from mismatched thermal expansion between sample and the stress cell.
+The monotonic decrease in \tii{} suggests that the tensile stress is, at these temperatures, beyond that required to realign the primary wavevector by 90\degree.
+The effects of thermal expansion mismatch is discussed in detail in \cref{app:nonideal}.
+This effect is also clearly visible in \cref{fig:tmera}(b).